-AdditionalThis walk used to contain some linked walks starting from Amberley.
-ANotesrather artificial Long Walk option has been dropped, but the Circular Walk from that station has been revised and transferred to a new Amberley Circular via Arundel Park walk (#361).
+Additional This walk used to contain some linked walks starting from Amberley.
+A rather artificial Long Walk option has been dropped, but the Circular Walk from that station has been revised and transferred to a new Amberley Circular via Arundel Park walk (#361).

-Transport There is a half-hourly service from Victoria to Arundel along the Arun Valley line (hourly on Sundays), taking around 1 hour 25 minutes.
-For the Alternative Walks, the service to Amberley is always hourly.
+Transport Arundel and Amberley are on the Arun Valley line, with a half-hourly service from Victoria (hourly on Sundays) taking around 1 hour 25 minutes to Arundel.
 Buy a return to Arundel.